 We teach pedalling technique by observation and feedback.
 We are looking for points such as upper body relaxation and core stability as well as ankle flex and the way in which power is delivered, which should change with cadence and as the road gets steeper.

 Partners with Verve Cycling, we use InfoCrank® power meters which are a great tool for improving your pedal stroke.
-Set up on a turbo we can demonstrate the pedal stroke in real time on a tablet (see the screen-shot to the right).
+Set up on a turbo we can demonstrate the pedal stroke in real time on a tablet (see the screen-shot below).
 During your ride you can monitor Torque Effectiveness and Left/Right balance and get immediate feedback.

 This is a pure technical skill, mastery of which gives a big advantage at all but the flattest events.
 At its most basic level, it will help keep you safe, because most accidents during sportives take place on descents.